iagon-qa/Dev-Compute-Node/README.md

 ### Commands

-Execute the following commands, as: `./iag-compute-cli some-command`
+Execute the following commands, as: `iag-compute-cli some-command`

 1. **start**